KLJB: Grant Broadcasting ownership

 In December 1990, Davenport Communications emerged from bankruptcy and debtor-in-possession status, having met the terms of a repayment schedule that saw $250,000 to $350,000 in payments on what was originally a $2 million debt.
 Two months later, the company agreed to sell KLJB-TV to Florida-based Grant Communications.
 Its founder, Milton Grant, had only the year before returned to television station ownership with the purchase of WZDX in Huntsville, Alabama.
 Grant extended the station's reach in 1996 by buying and restoring to air KJMH (channel 26) in Burlington, Iowa, which began to simulcast KLJB.
 The Burlington station, whose signal did not reach the Quad Cities, had gone on the air in January 1988 as a Fox affiliate.
 However, in May 1994, it lost the network affiliation (picking up Channel America programming to fill the void), and six months later, it went off the air.

 KLJB-TV acquired the rights to programming from The WB in the Quad Cities market in September 1999 as a result of Superstation WGN ceasing carriage of WB programming nationally.
 Selected WB shows aired in late night time slots on channel 18.
-Grant then relaunched KJMH as KGWB-TV, a separately programmed The WB affiliate, in January 2001.
+Grant then relaunched KJMH as KGWB-TV, a separately programmed WB affiliate, in January 2001.
 However, it was not even the only channel 26 in the market.
 WBQD-LP, a low-power UPN affiliate, went on the air from Moline in 2002.
 As early as 2003, KGWB-TV's programming was added to a digital subchannel of KLJB-TV, making it available over-the-air in the Quad Cities.
 KGWB-TV became the local affiliate of The CW upon the merger of The WB and UPN in 2006 under new KGCW-TV call letters.